akveo/ngx-admin/docs/contents/articles/011-changing-color-scheme/index.md

   //this._baConfig.changeTheme({name: 'my-theme'});
 ```

-and put you theme name, in our case it is `dark`
+and put your theme name, in our case it is `dark`

 ```javascript
   this._baConfig.changeTheme({name: 'dark'});
 ```
-Beside this notifies the system which scheme currently enabled, it also puts a css class to a main element of the page.
-Thus you can freely create theme-specific css selectors in you code without braking other themes' styles.
+Beside notifying the system which scheme is currently enabled, this also puts a css class to a main element
+of the page.
+Thus you can freely create theme-specific css selectors in your code without breakking other themes' styles.

 For example like this:
 ```scss